-Four-petal St. John’s wort is an evergreen perennial shrub.
+Four-petal St. John’s wort (Hypericum tetrapetalum) is an evergreen perennial shrub.
 Its blooms are bright lemon-yellow with four petals and four sepals.
 Leaves are ovate– to cordate-shaped, oppositely arranged and have entire margins.
 They clasp the stem.
 Leaves tend to be bluish-green, but may also be yellowish-green or reddish.
 Stems are glabrous and woody at the base.

 Four-petal St. John’s wort can bloom throughout the year, but late spring is usually its best bloom time.
 It occurs naturally in moist flatwoods, sandhills and ruderal areas.
 It is considered a near-endemic species as it occurs only in Florida and limited parts of southern Georgia.
 It is attractive to bees.

 Some taxonomists place the Hypericum genus in the Clusiaceae family, of which they consider Hypericaceae to be a subfamily (Hypericoideae).
 The species epithet tetrapetalum is from the Greek tetra or “four” and petalon meaning “petal or leaf.”
 It, like the common name, alludes to the flower’s four petals.

 Native range: Throughout Florida except Collier County and a few North Florida counties

 To see where natural populations of four-petal St. John’s wort have been vouchered, visit florida.plantatlas.usf.edu.

 Hardiness: Zones 8A–10B